James Fauntleroy: Solo projects

-Brand Partnerships
+Brand partnerships

 Outside of his work as a songwriter and recording artist, Fauntleroy has pursued an active career in design, product development, and branding.

-His first major partnership came with Disney, where he designed the Mickey Mouse “Leader of the Club” “Leader of the Club” Milestone Statue for D23 Gold Members, part of Disney’s 100th anniversary (Disney100) celebration.
+His first major partnership came with Disney, where he designed the Mickey Mouse "Leader of the Club" Milestone Statue for D23 Gold Members, part of Disney’s 100th anniversary (Disney100) celebration.
 The statue, created with Darren Romanelli (DRx), features a stylish varsity jacket with the Disney100 logo, Black Panther pin, and chrome finish.
-The statue was unveiled at the 2022 D23 Expo and sent to all D23 Members.
+The statue was unveiled at the 2022 D23 Expo and sent to all D23 members.

 Fauntleroy has also worked closely with gear and technology manufacturers who have supported his music and education efforts.
 His Roland partnership includes Beat Garden, a workshop series teaching individuals about beat making and music production.
 He has also worked with Fender, AVID, Microsoft, and Pioneer DJ in educational settings, helping provide access to instruments, software, and resources for emerging musicians.

 His branding work extends into lifestyle and fashion, with collaborations involving Airbnb and Anti Social Social Club, among others.

 In partnership with Goodwill Industries International, Fauntleroy has supported numerous projects and campaigns, contributing to events, messaging, and creative initiatives that blend music, design, and social impact.

-Community, Education, and Philanthropy
+Community, education, and philanthropy

 Fauntleroy’s community engagement began through the collective 1500 or Nothin’, which evolved into the educational venture 1500 Sound Academy (2019) in Inglewood.
 The academy offers courses in songwriting, production, and music business and has partnered with Roland and Gibson Gives to expand internationally to Bangkok, Beijing, and Taipei.

 In 2025, Fauntleroy founded Laboratory, a workforce and economic development program centered on entrepreneurship in South Los Angeles.
 Laboratory operates classrooms, retail storefronts, and content production studios that connect the community with resources for emerging businesses.
 Its mission focuses on three pillars: educate, employ, and empower.

 Alongside Laboratory, he launched All NEW, a platform creating opportunities for underrepresented creatives.
 Its early programming included Beat Garden workshops for foster youth hosted with Roland and NFL Media.

 He also supports the Stax Music Academy in Memphis and continues collaborations with Goodwill Industries International on campaigns that combine music, design, and community impact.